If you cannot find the answer to your question below or elsewhere on this site please contact us.

 How long will the elected PCC be in office?

-The public will have their say at the ballot box every four years.
-The next election will be held in May 2024.
+Normally the public will have their say at the ballot box every four years.
+However given the delay of the 2020 election the next term of the Police and Crime Commissioner will last for 3 years with the next election being held in May 2024.

 What is the role of the PCC?

 The PCC carries out certain functions similar to that of the Police Authority, such as setting the budget, drafting the Police & Crime Plan and appointing the Chief Constable.
 The key difference is that they have sole responsibility for those functions, rather than the 17 members of the Police Authority that operated corporately.
 The PCC is also a commissioning body, responsible for commissioning services relating to community safety and victims.
 This puts an even greater emphasis on partnership working, especially with Community Safety Partnerships and other agencies within the wider criminal justice system.